arvindr21/fill-image/README.md

 ### Contribution

-Feel free to add a new service or a PR.
+Feel free to add a new service or a PR for existing code.

 * Download/clone repo
 * `cd fill-image` Run `npm install`